Find out more about Kingston Business School research groups by following the links below.

 Business Modelling and Analysis Group

-Research within the Business Modelling and Analysis Group develops analytical and computer-based models to solve a range of complex industrial, financial, and business management problems
+Develops analytical and computer-based models to solve a range of complex industrial, financial, and business management problems.

 Consumer Research Group

 Conducts research on consumer behaviour which both extends theoretical knowledge and has commercial relevance.

 Decision, Attitude, Risk and Thinking Research Group (DART)

 Advancing understanding of decisions, problem solving, and perception, communication and management of risks and uncertainty.

 Concerned with potential issues related to diversity in organisations such as career development and attainment, low pay issues, and indicators of well-being.